GabeGoesCoding/ts-express-dev/README.md

 ## Development

-During development, you can take advantage of the built-in development server and automatic code reloading from `nodemon`, `rimraf`, and `concurrently`.
+During development, you can take advantage of the built-in development server and automatic code reloading.
 Run the following command to start the development server:

    ```bash
    npm serve